USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 # 3. Preparing Compute Environment for CMAQ Simulations

 In this chapter the user will learn basic hardware and software requirements to run CMAQ.
-In addition, if the user does not have the required software, this chapter provides detailed examples on how the user could obtain this software in a linux environment.
+In addition, if the user does not have the required software, this chapter provides links to download such required softwares.

 ## 3.1 Hardware Requirements